Khody31/hippopotamus/README.md

 ## Development status

-Development was begun in march 2021 and finished in may 2021 In releases you can find execution files.
-With it you can run the game on 64-bit Windows.
+Development started in March 2021 and completed in May 2021.
+In releases you can find executable files with which you can run the game on 64-bit Windows.
 You can also clone this repo and compile the project on any OS.

 ## Continuous integration

-The automatic build and static analysis run after every commit.
-Usually it takes up to two minutes.
+The automatic build and static analysis is started after each commit.
+This usually takes up to two minutes.
 The result can be viewed on the [GitHub Actions page](https://github.com/Khody31/hippopotamus/actions) or in the commit status.

-Cppcheck notes don't change the build status, but it is recommended to read an fix them if it is needed.
+Cppcheck notes don't change the build status, but it is recommended to read an fix them if necessary.
 'Cpplint' warnings and build erros must not be ignored.

-## Сборка проекта с помощью CMake
+## Building project with CMake

-If you want to work with the project in Clion, you  need to clone the repository.
+If you want to work with the project in CLion, you need to clone the repository.
 Then you need to edit the file *CMakeLists.txt*.
 Add the line describing the path to CMake config files contained in Qt.
+For example:

-For example `set(CMAKE_PREFIX_PATH "~/Qt/5.15.2/gcc_64/lib/cmake)` for Linux or `set(CMAKE_PREFIX_PATH "C:/Qt/Qt5.13.0/5.13.0/mingw73_64/lib/cmake")` for Windows
+ `set(CMAKE_PREFIX_PATH "~/Qt/5.15.2/gcc_64/lib/cmake)` for Linux

+ `set(CMAKE_PREFIX_PATH "C:/Qt/Qt5.13.0/5.13.0/mingw73_64/lib/cmake")` for Windows

 If your OS is Linux, work is done.
 Otherwise you have to add path to Qt libraries and compiler into *Path*.
 For exmample: